Motorola patents foldable smartphone with two rollable screens

-Last year, I got to play with the Motorola Rizr, a prototype smartphone that can expand its display size from 5 inches to 6.5 inches.
-I liked the prototype, which makes me think I’ll also like this wild foldable-rollable combo device.
+Last year, I got to play with the Motorola Rizr, a prototype smartphone that can expand its display size from 5-inches to 6.5-inches.
+I liked the prototype, which makes me think I’ll also be fond of this wild foldable-rollable combo device.

-David from @XLeaks7 spotted a patent from the United States Patent Office with information about a Motorola device with two expandable displays.
+David Kowalski (@XLeaks7) spotted a patent from the United States Patent Office with information about a Motorola device with two expandable displays.

 🚨The first look at #Motorola foldable with two rollable screens